SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 - Memory Total
 - Memory Used

-We recommend using the [Sumo Logic OpenTelemetry Collector](/docs/send-data/opentelemetry-collector/) to collect logs, metrics, and traces, as this method provides all of the required Indicators without any additional configuration.
+We recommend using the [Sumo Logic OpenTelemetry Collector](/docs/send-data/opentelemetry-collector/) to collect logs, metrics, and traces, as this method provides all of the required indicators without any additional configuration.
 However, if you’d like to keep using your current collection method, we recommend populating the relevant metric names as described below.

 #### CPU